 “But where do you get your protein?”

-We live in a society in which we have been mistakenly led to believe that, meat and dairy products are the only source of dietary protein worthy of merit.
-Without copious amounts of animal protein, it’s impossible to be healthy, let alone perform as an athlete, train and race at your peak.
-The message is everywhere – from a recent high profile dairy lobby ad campaign pushing chocolate milk as the ultimate athletic recovery beverage to compelling food labels to a dizzying array of fitness expert testimonials.
+We live in a society in which we have been willfully misled to believe that meat and dairy products are the sole source of dietary protein worthy of merit.
+Without copious amounts of animal protein, it’s impossible to be healthy, let alone perform as an athlete.
+The message is everywhere, from a recent (and wildly successful I might add) high-profile dairy lobby ad campaign pushing chocolate milk as the ultimate athletic recovery beverage (diabolically genius), to compelling food labels, to a dizzying array of fitness expert testimonials.
 Protein, protein, protein — generally reinforced with the adage that more is better.

 Indeed, protein is an essential nutrient, absolutely critical not just in building and repairing muscle tissue, but in the maintenance of a wide array of important bodily functions.
 But does it matter if our protein comes from plants rather than animals?
 And how much do we actually need?